Valentino Rossi: Career

-Rossi was born in Urbino, in the Marche region of Italy.
+Rossi was born in Urbino, in the Marche region of Italy, on 16 February 1979.
 While he was a child, his family moved to Tavullia.
 The son of former motorcycle racer Graziano Rossi, he began riding at a very young age.
 Rossi began with kart racing rather than minimoto racing due to his mother, Stefania's, concern for her son's safety.
 Rossi first rode a go-kart in 1985.
 In 1990, Rossi won the regional kart championship.
 In 1993, Rossi was given his first opportunity to ride a 125cc motorcycle by former world champion Paolo Pileri, who had become a team manager after retiring from competition.
 Later in 1993, Rossi competed in the 125 cc Italian Sport Production Championship on a Cagiva Mito alongside teammate Vittoriano Guareschi.
 At his first race meeting, he crashed twice, eventually finishing ninth.